EmiTrif/common-components/README.md

-# common-components
+# Common components

-common elements of a web-page
+Some common elements used on most web pages.

+### Built with:
+	- HTML
+	- CSS